karlhulme/jsonotron/workspaces/jss/docs.autogen.md

           "maximum": 90
         }
       ],
-      "documentation": "A pair of co-ordinates, longitude first and latitude second" }
+      "documentation": "A 2-element array containing the longitude value first and the latitude value second."
+    }
   },
   "required": [